 '''

 zone "dnssec.example" {

 type primary;

 file "dnssec.example.db";

 dnssec-policy default;

-inline-signing yes;

 };

 '''

 The dnssec-policy statement requires dynamic DNS to be set up, or inline-signing to be enabled.
-In the example above we use the latter.
+In the example above we use the latter, because the default policy uses inline-signing.